Toluwalemi/hugo-blog-website/content/reading.md

 +++

 # Currently Reading
-- EMOTIONAL INTELLIGENCE *by Daniel Goleman*
+- MY COMMAND *by Olusegun Obasanjo*

 # 2023
 - **April** - FIGHTING CORRUPTION IS DANGEROUS: THE STORY BEHIND THE HEADLINES *by Ngozi Okonjo-Iweala*